mal84emma/scaling-RL-chess/README.md

 python supervised.py ../../data/models/model1 ../../data/dataset_stockfish.json --epochs 2 --bs 4
 ```

-Once we have a pretrained model, we can move to the self-play phase.
-The incharged of this process is the `selfplay.py` script, which will fire up a instance of the model which play agaisnt itself and after each one, makes a training round (saving the model and the results).
+Once we have a pre-trained model, we can move to the self-play phase.
+The incharged of this process is the `selfplay.py` script, which will fire up a instance of the model which play against itself and after each one, makes a training round (saving the model and the results).
 Please, take a look at the possible arguments.
 However, here you have an example.
 (Keep in mind that this is an expensive process which takes a considerable amount of time per move).

 ```bash
 cd src/chessrl